failk8s/lab-carvel-passwords/workshop/content/exercises/03-generated-passwords.md

 deployed secret and reuse it, or skip setting a new value at all.

-This mechanism will only work where the Helm client is being used to perform an upgrade directly against the cluster.
+This mechanism will only work where the Helm client is being used to perform an upgrade directly against the cluster, as access to the original resources is required.
 It will not work when using Helm as a standalone client to generate the Kubernetes resources which are then later applied to the cluster using ``kubectl apply`` or ``kapp``.

-Because of problems like this that can arise, ``ytt`` doesn't provide any builtin features for generate random values.
+Because of problems like this that can arise, ``ytt`` doesn't provide any builtin features for generating random values.
 Instead it takes the view that the set of resources created should be deterministic, and that running ``ytt`` should always produce the same output for the same data input values.

-That said, this doesn't mean that it isn't possible to generate randomized values when using ``ytt`` and the next part of this workshop will explain how it can actually done.
-In presenting this solution, it will be shown that even though randomized values are generated, it can still be made deterministic, or at least to a level which is adequate for simple uses cases.
+That said, this doesn't mean that it isn't possible to generate randomized values when using ``ytt`` and the next part of this workshop will explain how it can actually be done.
+In presenting this solution, it will be shown that even though randomized values are generated, it can still be made deterministic, or at least to a level which is adequate for a subset of uses cases.